The Ultimate Business Management Career Guide

 An Associate’s in Business Management is the basic level of degree one can earn in two years.
 It provides a foundation of business theory and skills needed for business operations.
 Typically, this degree requires 60-70 credits to finish.

 A Bachelor’s in Business Management takes four years for full-time students to complete.
-This degree emphasizes students gaining a foundation in the aspects of the business world.
+This degree emphasizes that students gain a foundation in the aspects of the business world.
 Its major requirements include Accounting, Management Information Systems, Leadership and Ethics, Human Resource Management, Marketing, and Economic Principles.
-Courses must reach from 120 to 124 credit hours for most schools and an internship or research project is necessary.

 A Master’s in Business Management helps students develop expertise in Business Management after completing a bachelor’s program.
 Pursuing this degree usually takes two to three years with full-time study.
-Core courses include Strategic Planning and Marketing, Operations and Project Management, Managerial Statistics, International Management, and Human Resource Management.

 A capstone research project or a master’s thesis project is also required.
 While there are schools that offer master’s in business management, most institutions offer business management programs through MBA or Master’s in Business Administration.
 This degree requires 30 to 60 credit hours.

 The Doctorate in Business Management degree is the highest level of education for a Business Management program after a master’s degree.
-Students may choose to enroll in a Ph.D. program in Management or a DBA (Doctorate in Business Administration) which typically takes 3-5 years to complete.
+Students may choose to enroll in a Ph.D. program in Management or a DBA (Doctorate in Business Administration), which typically takes 3-5 years to complete.

 The first two years are spent on coursework like Organizational Analysis and Behavior, Introduction to Research Methods, Probability Theory, and Applied Behavioral Research, to name a few.
 The faculty then helps or works with the students to initiate research.
-Students have to complete data analysis for their dissertation at the beginning of the third year and independently continue research for the rest of the term.

 Business Management Specializations